michaelm-503/customer-segmentation/README.md

-# Customer Segmentation with Clustering
+# Customer Segmentation and Business Insights

 #### Table of Contents